thoughtcroft/thoughtcroft.github.io/_posts/2007-03-01-how-to-tell-if-an-access-report-was-printed.md

 ---
 layout:   post
 title:    "How to tell if an Access Report was printed"
 date:     2007-03-01
+category: vba
-tags:   [access, report, vba]
+tags:
+  - access
+  - print
+  - report
+  - vba
 ---

 I needed to be able to determine if an Access Report had been actually